MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.106.md

 (c) The month, day, and year, or the month and year, of manufacture, expressed in numerals.
 For example, 10/1/96 means October 1, 1996.

 (d) The nominal inside diameter of the hose expressed in inches or fractions of inches or in millimeters.
 The abbreviation “mm” shall follow hose sizes that are expressed in millimeters.
-(Examples:3/8,1/2 (1/2SP in the case of1/2 inch special air brake hose), 4mm, 6mm.)
+(Examples: 3/8, 1/2 (1/2SP in the case of 1/2 inch special air brake hose), 4mm, 6mm.)

 (e) The type designation corresponding to the brake hose dimensions in Table III.
 Type A shall be labeled with the letter “A”, Type AI shall be labeled with the letters “AI”, and type AII shall be labeled with the letters “AII”.
 Metric air brake hose shall be labeled with the letter “A.”